 There are a number of condos downtown as well as homes further out.
 Montford, Chesnut Hill, Grove Park, Biltmore Village, and Albemarle Park have been named historic districts.
 The area is so popular that developers far from Asheville put Asheville or Biltmore in their community name.
 Many active communities are built around golf, lakes, or mountain settings (see link at left).

 Prices can be very different depending on the neighborhood.
-The median home value in the Asheville region in early 2020 was $303,814, according to Zillow, with tremendous variability within that.
+The median home value in the Asheville region in mid-2021 was $345,473, according to Zillow, with tremendous variability within that.

 Asheville is a small city bursting with vitality.
 All ages of people are on the streets - great restaurants and shops abound in the walkable and beautiful downtown.
 New construction is everywhere.
 Wide range of upscale housing opportunities for seniors, from condos downtown to dozens of active adult communities in the area.
 Interesting, walkable and dynamic downtown.
 Mild climate year round.
 Blue Ridge Mountains and Parkway, Biltmore Estate, tremendous cultural opportunities.